Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

 Let us take a Heegaard diagram $\mathcal D$ for a link $L$ in $S^3$.
 The chain complex $CFL'(L)$ is the filtered chain homotopy type of $CFL'(\mathcal D)$, the free $\F[U,U^{-1}]$-module over $\T=\T_{\alpha}\cap\T_{\beta}$ with differential given by where $\phi,n_*(\phi)$ and $m(\phi)$ are as in Subsection \ref{subsection:complex}, and for any $x\in\T$ and $p\in CFL'(\mathcal D)$.

 Foe every $x\in\T$ we define the \emph{$\delta$-grading} as It is easy to check that, with this definition, the variable $U^{\pm1}$ drops the $\delta$-grading by $\pm1$.
-Moreover, we have that there is a map for any $d\in\Z$.
+Moreover, we have that there is a map for any $d\in\mathbb Z$.

-The chain complex $CFL'(L)$ also has the algebraic filtration $j$, defined as in Subsection \ref{subsection:complex}: where $CFL''(L)$ is the free $\F[U]$-module over $\T$ and $t\in\Z$.
+The chain complex $CFL'(L)$ also has the algebraic filtration $j$, defined as in Subsection \ref{subsection:complex}: where $CFL''(L)$ is the free $\F[U]$-module over $\T$ and $t\in\mathbb Z$.
 Note that the latter group was the original unoriented chain complex defined by Ozsv\'ath, Stipsicz and Szab\'o in \cite{Unoriented}.
 It is easy to check that the differential $\partial'$ preserves $j$.

-We define the homology group as usual: and where $\pi_d:\Ker\partial'_d\rightarrow HFL'(L)$ is the quotient map. \begin{prop} For every $n$-component link $L$ one has with $\delta$-homogeneous generators, and \end{prop} \begin{proof} The first claim follows from \cite{Unoriented}.
-While the second one from the fact that the $U$-action drops the $\delta$-grading by one; then each homology class in $\mathcal F^0HFL'(L)\setminus\mathcal F^{-1}HFL'(L)$ corresponds exactly to an $\F[U,U^{-1}]$-summand of $HFL'(L)$. \end{proof} In \cite{Unoriented} is proved that $HFL'(L)$ is an isotopy link invariant.
-This is also implied by the following theorem. \begin{teo} There exists a map which is an isomorphism of chain complexes that identifies the Maslov grading with the $\delta$-grading. \end{teo} \begin{proof} Consider and Let us prove that these maps are linear and injective.
-In order to show that they are linear we just need to observe that if $x_i=x_j$ then $k_i=k_j$ and $i^\epsilon_d(U^{k_i}x_i)=i^\epsilon_d(U^{k_j})x_j$.
-To see that they are injective we observe that if $i^\epsilon(U^{k_1}x_1+...+U^{k_l}x_l)=0$ then $x_1=...=x_l=0$.
+We define the homology group as usual: and where $\pi_d:\Ker\partial'_d\rightarrow HFL'(L)$ is the quotient map. \begin{prop} For every $n$-component link $L$ one has with $\delta$-homogeneous generators, and \end{prop} \begin{proof} The first claim follows from \cite{Unoriented}, while the second one from the fact that the $U$-action drops the $\delta$-grading by one: each homology class in $\mathcal F^0HFL'(L)\setminus\mathcal F^{-1}HFL'(L)$ corresponds exactly to an $\F[U,U^{-1}]$-summand of $HFL'(L)$. \end{proof} In \cite{Unoriented} is proved that $HFL'(L)$ is an isotopy link invariant.
+This is also implied by the following theorem. \begin{teo} There exists a chain map which is an isomorphism of $\F$-vector spaces that identifies the Maslov grading with the $\delta$-grading. \end{teo} \begin{proof} Let us consider all the intersection points $x_1,...,x_l$ whose Maslov grading has the same parity of $d$.
+We define and These maps are linear by definition; let us prove that they are also injective.
+We observe that $i_d^\epsilon(U^{k_1}x_1+...+U^{k_l}x_l)\neq0$, where $\epsilon$ is 0 or 1, because the monomials $U^{\epsilon+2k_i-A(x_i)}x_i$ for $i=1,...,l$ are linearly independent in $CFL'_{d-\epsilon}(L)$; hence, the kernel of $i_d^\epsilon$ is trivial.

 We now show that $i_d=i_d^0+i^1_{d+1}$ is surjective.
 Suppose that $q=U^{h_1}x_1+...+U^{h_l}x_l\in CFL'_d(L)$.
 If $h_i\equiv A(x_i)$ mod 2 then there exists a $k_i$ such that $2k_i-A(x_i)=h_i$; otherwise, if $h_j\equiv A(x_j)+1$ mod 2 then there exists a $k_j$ such that $1+2k_j-A(x_j)=h_j$.
 Therefore, say $q=q_1+q_2$ and $q_i$ consists of monomials of these two kinds respectively, we find $p_1$ and $p_2$ such that and the claim follows.